Poopsicles – Chunks Of Frozen Feces Falling From The Sky – Are A Thing, And A Woman Was Bombarded With Them

 — Tim Byatt (@Tim_the_Pilot) June 1, 2018

 Basically, blue ice/poopsicles occur when there’s some sort of malfunction in the airplane’s lavatory system, causing the chemicals and waste to leak outside of the craft.
-There’s some physics involved, but basically the leaking waste forms into a solid clump of ice thanks to the cold temperatures at high altitudes.
+There’s some physics involved, but basically, the leaking waste forms into a solid clump of ice thanks to the cold temperatures at high altitudes.
 Then, as the craft descends into warmer temperatures, the chunk of ice and other, er, “stuff,” comes off the craft and falls away.

 Fortunately, most of the time the chunks will dissipate in the atmosphere before falling to the ground.
 But Professor Bernie Bauer thinks that, in rare cases, it can hit the ground – or, in the case of Susan Allan, a car.